 Our next review of our Careers programme will take place in July 2024.

 Aims & Objectives

-Within the scope of an effective CEE (Careers, Enterprise and Employability) programme the school seeks to provide the following entitlements for pupils:
+Within the scope of an effective CEIAG (Careers Education, Information, Advice and Guidance) programme the school seeks to provide the following entitlements for pupils:

 Individual and impartial guidance from well informed teachers who are supported by professionally qualified careers advisers.

 The provision of career plans, in consultation with professional advisers, appropriate to their interests, and potential at points in time, indicating steps to be taken, and updated at key transition points.

 Opportunities through work experience, to encounter a range of industries and occupations and understand the changes that are taking place in modern technological society.

 Access to high quality careers information appropriate to pupils of different ages and abilities.